 "Shared by you" will list those files and folders that you have shared from your OneDrive to other users.

-From the "Shared by me" tab, you are able to manage who your files and folders are shared with.
+From the "Shared by you" tab, you are able to manage who your files and folders are shared with.
 Hover over the object you want to manage, and tick the box that appears next to the folder icon.

 Ticking this will change the text along the top to include a "Manage access" option.
 Select this.